Worth Theatre

 Nearby Theaters

-The Worth Theatre and adjoining Worth Hotel were designed in 1928 by Alfred Charles Finn and Wyatt C. Hendrick, who would also team up a year later to design the Electric and Hollywood Theatre Building and in 1930, the twenty-story Fair Building, all three marvels of early Art Deco style architecture in downtown Fort Worth.
+The Worth Theatre and adjoining Worth Hotel were designed by Alfred Charles Finn and Wyatt C. Hendrick, who would also team up a year later to design the Electric Theatre and Hollywood Theatre Building and in 1930, the twenty-story Fair Building, all three marvels of early-Art Deco style architecture in downtown Fort Worth.
 Additional design contributions were by John Eberson.

-The Worth Theatre seated 2,484 and like its contemporaries on the Seventh Street ‘theater row’, the Hollywood Theatre and Palace Theatre, were major showplaces for several decades for both live and on-screen entertainment.
+The 2,484-seat Worth Theatre was opened on November 27, 1927 with Bebe Daniels in “She’s a Sheik”.
+It was equipped with a 3 manual Wurlitzer organ which was opened by organist Paul Forster.
+The Worth Theatre was like its contemporaries on the Seventh Street ‘theatre row’, the Hollywood Theatre and Palace Theatre, were major showplaces for several decades for both live and on-screen entertainment.
 In the early-1940’s, the Worth Theatre was operated by Paramount Pictures Inc. through their subsidiary Hoblitzelle & O'Donnell.

 It wasn’t until the late-1960’s and early-1970’s, when multiplexes in the suburbs began to draw theater-goers away from downtown that the huge movie palaces of Fort Worth, like so many others around the country, began to fall into decline.

-The Worth Theatre was closed in 1971 and was demolished not long afterwards.
+The Wurlitzer organ was removed from the building in March 1972 and was installed in Casa Manana, Fort Worth.
+The theatre was demolished in late Spring of 1972.
 In 1975, the historic Fort Worth Club Building (also designed in part by Hendrick) of 1926 was expanded a half-block west, with a fourteen-story addition on the site of the former Worth Theatre and Hotel.

 1963 photo added courtesy of the Special Collections, UTA Library.